Well back in the late 90’s Scuba diving was my thing.

-The basic principles to hitting a golf ball on one leg are the same as with two.
+The basic principles of hitting a golf ball on one leg are the same as with two.

-Obviously over swinging is going to cause loss of balance, so having a more conservative swing with more focus on ball contact makes a lot of sense.
+Obviously swinging is going to cause a loss of balance, so having a more conservative swing with more focus on ball contact makes a lot of sense.

 What a day it was it was!
 It was a scorcher as the temperature rose into the 90’s, the other society members gathered.
 I knew a few from work to say hello but none you would call friends.

 I was introduced to the captain, and given a card “What’s your handicap?” said the secretary discreetly looking at my prosthesis which gleamed from my shorts.